NCAA Division I men's basketball tournament: Team awards

 Just as the Olympics awards gold, silver, and bronze medals for first, second, and third place, respectively, the NCAA awards the national champions a gold-plated wooden NCAA national championship trophy.
 The loser of the championship game receives a silver-plated national runner-up trophy for second place.
 Since 2006, all four Final Four teams receive a bronze plated NCAA regional championship trophy; prior to 2006, only the teams who did not make the title game received bronze plated trophies for being a semifinalist.

 The champions also receive a commemorative gold championship ring, and the other three Final Four teams receive Final Four rings.

 The National Association of Basketball Coaches also presents a more elaborate marble/crystal trophy to the winning team.
 Ostensibly, this award is given for taking the top position in the NABC's end-of-season poll, but this is invariably the same as the NCAA championship game winner.
-In 2005, Siemens AG acquired naming rights to the NABC trophy, which is now called the Siemens Trophy.
+In 2005, Siemens acquired naming rights to the NABC trophy, which is now called the Siemens Trophy.
 Formerly, the NABC trophy was presented right after the standard NCAA championship trophy, but this caused some confusion.
 Since 2006, the Siemens/NABC trophy has been presented separately at a press conference the day after the game.